Hosting and bandwidth provided by MacAce.net.

 In the US (and many other countries), site sponsor Other World Computing sells the compatible Mercury Aura Pro SSD as well as compatible external peripherals.
 Mission Repair offers an affordable Mac notebook upgrade service by mail with a 24 hour turnaround.

-In Australia, site sponsor RamCity sells compatible SSDs, up to 960 GB, for the "Late 2012" and "Early 2013" 13" Retina Display MacBook Pro models with fast, flat-rate shipping Australia-wide.
+In Australia, site sponsor RamCity sells compatible SSDs for the 13" Retina Display MacBook Pro models with fast, flat-rate shipping Australia-wide.
+Specifically, RamCity recommends the Transcend Jetdrive 720 line.

 In Southeast Asia, site sponsor SimplyMac.sg sells the compatible OWC SSD upgrade for the 13" Retina Display MacBook Pro with free delivery -- and optional upgrade service -- in Singapore and flat rate shipping to Hong Kong, India, Indonesia, Malaysia, the Philippines, Thailand, Vietnam, and South Korea.